Anterior Cruciate Ligament Injury (ACL)

 Treatment differs from case to case depending on the degree of instability in the knee and the patients activity level.
 Treating an ACL injury with rest, cold, and Deep Tissue Regeneration Therapy will speed healing and improve the function of the knee so you can return to your normal activities.
 Once the ACL has improved and activities can be resumed, you will first want to build muscle strength around the knee under the guidance of a physical therapist.

-In cases of a complete rupture of the ACL, reconstruction/reattachment of the ACL is required, using these therapies prior to surgery will reduce further damage and improve the health of the ACL and surrounding tissue so the surgery will be less invasive.
+In cases of a complete rupture of the ACL, reconstruction/reattachment of the ACL will be required.
+Using these therapies prior to surgery will reduce further damage and improve the health of the surrounding tissue so the surgery will be less invasive.
 Generally, the more invasive the surgery, the more scar tissue is introduced into the area.

-Using these therapies after surgery will control pain and swelling, reduce tissue damage, speed healing and treat the scar tissue resulting from the healing process.
+Using the following therapies after surgery will control pain and swelling, reduce tissue damage, speed healing and treat the scar tissue resulting from the healing process.
 You will have a healthier knee with a greater range of motion than if your reconstructed ACL was left untreated.

 Using cold compression immediately following an ACL tear reduces pain and swelling and reduces the tissue damage that occurs with soft tissue injuries like ligament tears.
 A Cold Compress or Ice Pack allows you to treat yourself in an effective and convenient way following an ACL tear, if re-injury occurs (which is common due to the instability of the knee), or following surgery if it is required.

-Cold Compression Therapy works by interrupting and slowing nerve and cell function in the damaged area.
+Cold works by interrupting and slowing nerve and cell function in the damaged area.
 This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the damaged ACL so this tissue begins to break-down.

 Once the inflammation and swelling of an ACL tear has been alleviated, nourishing and strengthening the ligament tissue is recommended.
 Using Deep Tissue Regeneration Therapy will speed your recovery and heal your ligament more completely preparing it for leg strengthening exercises.
 Talk to your doctor or physical therapist to find out which exercises are appropriate for your situation.